llnl/RAJAPerf/docs/sphinx/dev_guide/kernel_class_impl.rst

 A few details are worth noting:

-  * Thee tuning index argument is ignored because there is only one tuning for the sequential kernel variants.
   * Execution parameters, such as kernel loop length and number of execution repetitions, are set by calling base class methods which return values based on kernel defaults and input parameters.
 This ensures that the